HSLdevcom/fav-service/README.md

   favouriteId: string,	optional (must be in uuid format, the service generates this value if it is not defined)
   type: "route", required
   gtfsId: string, required (in a feed scoped format <feedId>:<gtfsId>)
-  lastUpdated: number, required (unix time when favourite was last updated) }
+  lastUpdated: number, required (unix time in seconds when favourite was last updated) }
 ```